Can My Nanny Take Time Off to Vote?

 3. Provide information on early voting

-In any case, families may consider providing their employees with information about early and absentee voting in their state.
-That way workers can vote ahead of time and not need to take off work on Election Day.
+Families may consider informing their employees about early and absentee voting in their state.
+That way, workers can vote ahead of time and do not need to take off work on Election Day.

 For more information